Zoo Rules and FAQ

 The Zoo is a big exciting place.
 There’s so much to see and do that’s it’s often hard to decide on what to do first.
 Check out the Plan Your Day kiosk located just inside the gates to find everything happening the day you visit, including meet the keeper talks, news, and other special happenings.

-At the Zoo, you can find free wi-fi in the front entrance plaza, Medical Center Gate entrance plaza, 4-D Theater area, and the Brown Education Center.
+At the Zoo, you can find free wi-fi in the front entrance plaza, Medical Center Gate entrance plaza, Cypress Circle concessions area and in the Brown Education Center.

 We offer six items for rent to help you get around the zoo: